Interpreted vs Compiled

 We typically use to describe how far away a programming language is from the output: interpreted and compiled.

-But this makes me think... this is a kind of a spectrum.
+But this makes me think this is a spectrum.
 Python and Lua are commonly called interpreted, while C or Rust are considered compiled.
 But what about Java?
 Java is compiled to an intermediary bytecode before then being interpreted to the native machine's instructions.

 Well, let's first think of the extremes: